Rockhopper-Technologies/enlighten/doc/faq.rst

 Is Windows supported?
 ---------------------

-It hasn't been tested, but Enlighten is generally subject to the same `limitations <http://blessed.readthedocs.io/en/latest/intro.html#brief-overview>`_ as the `blessed <https://github.com/jquast/blessed>`_ module.
+Enlighten is subject to the same
+`limitations <http://blessed.readthedocs.io/en/latest/intro.html#brief-overview>`_
+as the `blessed <https://github.com/jquast/blessed>`_ module which currently doesn't work with windows.

 If you have ideas,
 `patches <https://github.com/Rockhopper-Technologies/enlighten/pulls>`_